Gian Antonio Lazier: Background

 Arianitto died on 16 November 1551, ending the male line of the Arianiti family in Italy.
-Arianitto's titular position as the Prince of Macedonia was taken up by Andrea Angeli, an Italian nobleman.
+Arianitto's titular position as the 'Prince of Macedonia' was taken up by Andrea Angeli, an Italian nobleman.
 Andrea was the grandson of Dorothea Arianiti, an aunt of Constantine Arianiti, meaning that he was Arianitto's third cousin.
 Andrea's family, the Angelo Flavio Comneno, claimed to be direct descendants of the Angelos dynasty of Byzantine emperors.
-Though this claim is unlikely, especially given the forged genealogies published by the family, it is possible that the family's earliest known member, the Albanian noble Andres Engjëlli (or "Andreas Angelos"), active in the 1480s, was descended from less well known children or cousins of the Angeloi emperors, or descended through a female line.
+This claimed descent is considered unlikely, especially given the forged genealogies published by the family.
+It is however possible that the family's earliest known member, the Albanian noble Andres Engjëlli (or "Andreas Angelos"), active in the 1480s, was descended from less well known children or cousins of the Angeloi emperors or perhaps descended through a female line.
 Andrea Angeli's claims were accepted in Western Europe without much dispute and he was officially acknowledged as a descendant of the Angelos dynasty by Pope Paul III (r.
-1534–1549) and guaranteed the right to inherit territories in the former Byzantine Empire, should they be recovered from the Ottomans, reaching an unusually prominent position for a professed Byzantine descendant.
-Andrea and his brother Paolo founded their own chivalric order, the Sacred Military Constantinian Order of Saint George, with invented Byzantine connections.
-Andrea and Paolo claimed that the order was not their recent creation, but that it instead was of ancient origins, founded either by Constantine the Great in the 4th century or by the later emperor Heraclius in the 7th century, depending on the account.
+1534–1549) and guaranteed the right to inherit territories in the former Byzantine Empire, should they be recovered from the Ottomans.
+The Angeli Flavio Comneno family thus for a time reached an unusually prominent position for self-claimed Byzantine descendants.
+Andrea and his brother Paolo founded their own chivalric order, the Sacred Military Constantinian Order of Saint George, with invented connections to Byzantium.
+Andrea and Paolo claimed that the order was not their recent creation but that it instead was of ancient origins, depending on the account founded either by Constantine the Great in the 4th century or by the later emperor Heraclius in the 7th century.
 The authenticity of the order was soon widely accepted throughout Europe.
-The last male member of the Angelo Flavio Comneno family, Giovanni Andrea II Angeli, transferred the rights of the Constantinian Order in 1698 to Francesco Farnese, the Duke of Parma, and his descendants.
+The last male member of the Angelo Flavio Comneno family, Giovanni Andrea II Angeli, transferred the rights of the Constantinian Order in 1698 to the unrelated Francesco Farnese, the Duke of Parma, and his descendants.
 Farnese's rights to the order were confirmed by Pope Innocent XII (r.
 1691–1700) and Holy Roman Emperor Leopold I (r.
 1658–1705).